-The use of "specific purpose" trust arrangements is based on a well-established legal principle that a lender continues to have an equitable interest in the proceeds of a loan made for a specified purpose until the loan is utilised for the intended purpose.
-In terms of IPO subscriptions, this means that the portion of a loan which is not utilised for the purchase of new shares will not form part of the borrower's assets available for distribution on his bankruptcy.
-In other words, if the application is unsuccessful or partially unsuccessful, the refund monies will be held in trust for the lending AI, which could use the amounts to discharge the borrower's outstanding loan.
-The trust arrangement effectively deems the lending AI to be the ultimate beneficial owner of the refund monies.
+&lt;sup>7 The use of "specific purpose" trust arrangements is based on a well-established legal principle that a lender continues to have an equitable interest in the proceeds of a loan made for a specified purpose until the loan is utilised for the intended purpose.
+In terms of IPO subscriptions, this means that the portion of a loan which is not utilised for the purchase of IPO shares will not form part of the borrower's assets available for distribution on his bankruptcy.
+In other words, if the application is unsuccessful or partially unsuccessful, the unused application monies will be held in trust for the lending AI, which could use the amounts to discharge the borrower's outstanding loan.
+The trust arrangement effectively deems the lending AI to be the ultimate beneficial owner of the unused application monies.